zen-teamm/.github/profile/README.md

 **We are a team of people developing tools for people to use without paying.**

 # Contribution
-**Sadly, the project isnt opensourced, meaning that it isnt possible to contribute in any way.**
+**Sadly, our projects arent opensourced, meaning that it isnt possible to contribute in any way.**

 # Useful Resources
 **You can find our projects by clicking [here](https://github.com/orgs/zen-teamm/repositories).**